Health and Safety at Work Act (HSW Act)

 Check out our free SME guides to learn more.

-Businesses working together on a project must consult, cooperate and coordinate their activities.
+The Managing Contractors GuideBusinesses working together on a project must consult, cooperate and coordinate their activities.
 With this guide, you'll learn the six steps to good contractor management, setting you on the right path to meeting your health and safety duties under the Act.
+Good contractor management not only helps improve planning and communication, but makes your projects more efficient, saving you time and money. |

-As a business owner, it's important that you know what the changes are, and what your responsibilities are under the new HSW Act.
+The Health and Safety at Work (HSW) Act BookletAs a business owner, it's important that you know what the changes are, and what your responsibilities are under the new HSW Act.
+The HSW Act Book is designed to help guide you through these changes. |

-Under the Health and Safety at Work Act, if you're a person in charge of a business or undertaking (PCBU), you need to protect your workers and anyone else on site by eliminating or minimising risk.
+The Risk Management 101 GuideUnder the Health and Safety at Work Act, if you're a person in charge of a business or undertaking (PCBU), you need to protect your workers and anyone else on site by eliminating or minimising risk.
+Not only is risk management a key part of your legal responsibilities, it can also lead to better productivity, better contractor relations and happier workers. |

 HSW Act Help Videos